phelipetls/blog/content/posts/surprising-react-bug/index.md

 Surprisingly (to me), **they all have the same issue**!

-Here are links to playground where the issue can be reproduced, at least at time of writing:
+Here are links to playgrounds where the issue is reproduced:

 - [Vue][vue-playground-url]
 - [Solid][solid-playground-url]